 The RICc will be recalculated in each 7(i) Process based solely on changes to the marginal Tier 1 Demand Rates as prescribed in Section 4.3.4. above.

-BPA may recalculate a Load Following Customer’s RICc for application starting in the BP-31 Rate Period if BPA determines that a customer’s BP-29 Rate Period forecast Tier 1 Demand Billing Determinants in any month is more than 15 percent different (larger or smaller) than the Billing Determinants that would result using the customer’s weather-normalized actual FY 2029 load.
+BPA may recalculate a Load Following Customer’s RICc for application starting in the BP-31 Rate Period if BPA determines that a customer’s BP-29 Rate Period forecast Tier 1 Demand Billing Determinants in any month is more than 15 percent different (larger or smaller) than the Billing Determinants that would result using the customer’s weather-normalized FY 2029 load.
 In such a situation, the RICc for an applicable Load Following Customer would be recalculated using the formula in Section 4.5.1, but with the following changes: 1) the customer’s BP-29 Rate Period forecast Tier 1 Billing Determinants (DemandBDi) will be replaced with the customer’s Tier 1 Billing Determinants calculated using weather-normalized actual FY 2029 load; and 2) the customer’s sum of BP-29 Rate Period forecast Tier 1 energy (T1EnergyRICc) will be replaced with the customer’s Tier 1 energy calculated using weather-normalized actual FY 2029 load.

 A customer’s RICc may also be adjusted, at BPA’s sole discretion, in a 7(i) Process to account for the customer’s demand response actions taken between FY 2025 and FY 2028 that can be quantifiably demonstrated by the customer to have materially changed the customer’s BP-29 Rate Case forecast or its FY 2029 weather normalized loads.